sfedotoff/miwifiradio/README.md

 favorites.

 This wrapper works as an interceptor for all your requests to *.ximalaya.com to emulate API.
 So some things may go broken.

-**This wrapper is only inteded for private use and is not allowed to use publicly**.

 All you are doing may or may not hurt your device and finally brick it :trollface: